tomd1415/schoolNeedsDevices/README.md

 - ✅ Fixed route order in Express for correct handling of specific vs. wildcard routes
 - ✅ Fixed pupil search functionality with proper DOM management to prevent null element errors
 - ✅ Improved error handling in the pupil profile display
+- ✅ Fixed JSON parsing errors when removing devices and categories
+- ✅ Refactored pupil-search.js into modular components for better maintainability
+- ✅ Fixed issue with effective needs calculation to properly exclude removed needs
+- ✅ Implemented proper client and server-side validation for pupil-category assignments
+- ✅ Updated database queries to use the effective_pupil_needs view consistently

 ## Remaining Issues